 • Custom booking page colors

-These limited features are OK for simple booking but they’re not enough if your business is highly dependent on scheduling and needs advanced features, and it doesn't work with Google calendar, or offer a Zoom integration.
-This makes Microsoft Bookings ideal for a very specific audience — companies with simple scheduling needs that already have a Microsoft 365 subscription.
+These limited features are OK for simple booking, but they’re not enough if your business is highly dependent on scheduling and needs advanced features, and it doesn't work with Google Calendar, or offer a Zoom integration.
+This makes Microsoft Bookings ideal for a very specific audience—companies with simple scheduling needs that already have a Microsoft 365 subscription.

 Microsoft Bookings Pros